azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 Rising inequality and increased privatization of space in urban landscapes is bringing attention to some of the only public spaces left: libraries.
 This study analyzes to what extent library service areas differ along lines of inequality like race, class, etc. This study will delineate library catchment areas in Chicago, IL and compare them with socio-economic data at the tract and block level.
 This analysis is the first part of a two pronged methods that aims to answer the question of to what extent the catchment areas are distinct.

-### Study metadata
+### Study Metadata

-- `Key words`: Comma-separated list of keywords (tags) for searchability.
-Geographers often use one or two keywords each for: theory, geographic context, and methods.
+- `Key words`: public space, library programs, inequality, gis
-- `Subject`: select from the [BePress Taxonomy](http://digitalcommons.bepress.com/cgi/viewcontent.cgi?article=1008&context=reference)
+- `Subject`: Social and Behavioral Sciences: Geography: Human Geography
-- `Date created`: date when project was started
+- `Date created`: 11/28/2023
-- `Date modified`: date of most recent revision
+- `Date modified`: 12/5/2023
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
+- `Spatial Coverage`: Chicago, IL
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Resolution`: Census Tracts, Census Blocks, Library Service Areas
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study, e.g. EPSG:4326
+- `Spatial Reference System`: EPSG:32616
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Coverage`: 2017-Present
 - `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations

 ## Study design